Tatsh/bincookie/README.md

 To build with the examples, add `-DWITH_EXAMPLES=yes` to step 4.

 Replace `<prefix>` with a value like `/usr/local`, `/usr/`, or `/opt/local` (MacPorts).

+If you have Doxygen, build the documentation with `make doc`.

 # Functions